In this post we’ll be performing a walk-through of the installation of lnd,

 configuration as a lighting-network-in-a-box.

-The second supported configuration packages up a btcd
+The second supported configuration packages up a btcd node running on

-and also a single lnd
+testnet and also a single lnd node connected to the btcd node also

-.
-Assuming you have both docker
+running on testnet.
+Assuming you have both docker and docker-compose set

 up, launching this configuration can be done in just a few commands: